-As many of you know, earlier this year I co-founded foliotwist.com, a service which helps artists promote and sell art through their own websites.
+As many of you know, earlier this year I launched a new website builder offering easy artist websites for painters, photographers, sculptors, and more.
 Here’s a quick update on the new customization features we just added yesterday:

-When we launched foliotwist last spring, it was quickly apparent that we were still missing an important piece of the puzzle.
+When we started Foliotwist last spring, it was quickly apparent that we were still missing an important piece of the puzzle.
 Nearly everyone we talked to would say something similar to this:

 “Guys, it looks great—but can I customize it?
 You know, change colors, fonts, that kind of thing?”